Beatbox House: Formation

 The Beatbox House began as a residence home in Brooklyn, New York for beatboxer Chris Celiz and Izzy Freedman who one day had an idea to create a place for beatboxers to connect and socialize.
 Beatboxers Mark Martin and Johnny Buffalo lived in the house and organized jam sessions and performances for beatboxers.
 Artists from worldwide locations would lodge in the house when traveling for shows.
-Eventually, Beatboxers Neil Medows of Pennsylvania, Kenny Urban of Connecticut, Amit Bhowmick, Kaila Mullady of New York City and Gene Shinozaki of Boston, met up along with Chris at the American Human Beatbox festival, joined the residency and decided to form an official group.
-They often do their performances Busking in the subways and streets of New York City.
+Eventually, beatboxers Neil Meadows of Pennsylvania, Kenny Urban of Connecticut, Amit Bhowmick, Kaila Mullady of New York City and Gene Shinozaki of Boston, met up along with Chris at the American Human Beatbox festival, joined the residency and decided to form an official group.
+They often did their performances busking in the subways and streets of New York City.

 Members

 Neil Meadows (2011-)

 Neil Meadows (known as NaPoM) is a beatboxer, whose titles include: Grand Beatbox Battle Vice Champion (2016), Grand Beatbox Battle Champion (2017), Vice World Champion (2015), two-time American Beatbox Champion (2014, 2015), American Tag-team Champion (2014), Midwest Champion (2014) and two-time Unity Champion.
 His beatbox style involves his signature percussive sounds and extensive liproll techniques.
-He started beatboxing after high school, won the 2014 American beatbox championships at age 18 and was given the opportunity to compete at the Beatbox Battle World Championship where he earned his title as the Vice World Beatbox Champion in 2015.
+He started beatboxing after high school, won the 2014 American beatbox championships at age 18 and was given the opportunity to compete at the Beatbox Battle World Championship where he earned his title as the Vice World Beatbox Champion (2015).
 He is also known for his work with fellow Beatbox House member Kenny Urban as "K-POM".
 In 2018, he released a beatbox album "Lips" with Swissbeatbox.
 Napom is well-known for revolutionizing the use of different liproll techniques such as the inward liproll and sub-liproll bass.